-Because our specific breed of bugs could come from three different places the complexity of our fixes are not multiplied but cubed.
+Because our specific breed of bugs could come from three different places, the complexity of our fixes are not multiplied but cubed.
 Could Amazon be providing bad data?
 Constantly.
 Could we have just found another Shopify constraint?
 Definitely.
-It’s tough to read EVERY word in the instructions manual.
 Or could these two complexities conspire against our servers to bring down the whole wobbly stack of cards?
 Definitely.

 One customer came to us and said that his listings were missing.
 Why are they missing?!
 What are you all doing?

 Over Slack, and across thousands of miles, I look at Nafaa ,my head dev, and shrug.
 What’s wrong Nafaa?
 As if we are looking for King Tutankhamen himself, we start digging, what could this be?
 How could this happen, we’ve spent 100’s of hours testing and coding.
 What’s wrong?